Apply to Master’s Programme in Fine Arts

 The application fee is 100 euros.
 The application fee is collected by the Finnish National Agency for Education.

-Paying the application fee guarantees that your application will be processed in a manner described in this admission guide.
+Paying the application fee guarantees that we will process your application in a manner described in this admissions guide.
 The application fee does not guarantee that you will be offered admission to studies.

 Read more about the application fee and documents for waiving the application fee